dwheelerau/docker-guide/README.md

 ```

 ## Accessing the output files
-The commands above use your current working directory as a root directory, so any output files that are generated should be viewable in file explorer if you navigate to your linux disk space.
+The commands above use your current working directory as a root directory, so any output files that are generated should be viewable in file explorer if you navigate to your Linux disk space.
 You can copy these across.
 If you want a more user friendly version of JSON see the tools directory which has a script for converting JSON to CSV format that will open in excel.

 # Advanced example building a megadetector image from a repo